 While historians have written extensively about many rockets and spacecraft, the vital competition between the R-7 and the Atlas has received relatively little attention.

-This will be the first book to set this decision in its true context, not only in the America of the postwar years, but also in comparison with the real story of Soviet missiles that emerged after the end of the Cold War.
+This is the first book to set this decision in its true context, not only in the America of the postwar years, but also in comparison with the real story of Soviet missiles that emerged after the end of the Cold War.

-This book will be published this fall by Johns Hopkins University Press.
+This book was published in 2018 by Johns Hopkins University Press.